 As a teacher, I have worked with children and adolescents for 30+ years and am well aware of the increased pressures that are being piled onto the younger members of our society.

 Pressures and high expectations at home, at school and amongst their peer group can occasionally become too much for a young person to handle.
 They may need help to process how they view and experience the world around them.

-‘Tapping’ is a form of emotional self-care and can help children with managing and overcoming:
+Tapping and other mindful interventions are a form of emotional self-care and can help children with managing and overcoming:

 Fears of the dark, monsters, robbers, war or indeed fear of illness and death.